Rudram 4 Missile: India’s 1000km Hypersonic Game-Changer

 Rudram-4 missile with BrahMos-II and Shaurya showcasing India's SEAD capability and strategic deterrence.

-• Force Multiplier: Works alongside BrahMos-II and Shaurya for layered strike options
+• Force Multiplier: Works in tandem with BrahMos-II and Shaurya missiles, creating a layered strike ecosystem.

-• Indigenous Advancement: Demonstrates India’s ability to produce high-end hypersonic systems
+• Indigenous Advancement: Showcases India’s ability to develop high-end hypersonic weapons through its own R&D.

-The missile fits squarely into India’s long-term vision of network-centric and self-reliant warfare.
+The Rudram 4 hypersonic missile fits seamlessly into India’s vision of network-centric and self-reliant warfare, where speed, precision, and indigenous innovation define battlefield dominance.

 Technical and Operational Challenges